Sales Automation

 Build agentic workflows when:

-• You have a specific workflow that no existing tool handles -- a custom data source, an unusual qualification criteria, a proprietary scoring model
+• You have a specific workflow that no existing tool handles.
+A custom data source, an unusual qualification criteria, a proprietary scoring model

 For a full picture of how this fits into a complete sales automation stack, see sales automation for B2B: everything you need to know.